yogeshpan1/Neighborly/README.md

-This branch is for the Admin Side Issues Page, This branch contains all the code related to the Issues page for the Admin Panel
+This branch is for the Admin Side Fine Page, This branch contains all the code related to the Fine page for the Admin Panel